 Can you see it?
 He is appealing to what man would do, and then he is judging God by those standards.
 But what if he were to start with God?
 What if he started with the fact that God is holy, righteous, perfect and just?
 All of a sudden disobeying God is not a small thing but a very large thing.
 Add to this that, because of Adam’s sin, it is the very nature of man to rebel against God, to actually be at war with God, and to hate God.
 When we see things the way they really are, the innocence of man sinks into an ocean of sin.

 But let’s continue our analysis.
 Imagine that God still loves His creation anyway, and wants to save some of those who hate Him, and who are at war with Him.
-So He uses a means that allows Himself to remain righeous and just while still foregoing the punishment of those who hate Him and are at that very moment in rebellion against Him.
+So He uses a means that allows Himself to remain righteous and just while still foregoing the punishment of those who hate Him and who are at that very moment in rebellion against Him.
 So He he pours out His justice on His Son, even while the recipients of God’s grace are still warring against Him so that He can make peace with them.
 Can you see how that is starting with God?

 Now let us continue as we work our way to man.
-We do this by attempting to see things from God’s perspective rather than seeing God’s from ours.
+We do this by attempting to see things from God’s perspective.
 Suppose therefore that you are surrounded by people who hate you with a passion, and who want you dead.
 Now suppose that you could kill all of them in a flash, but instead you loved some of them in spite of their hatred of you.
 And suppose also that to simply forgive them would be unjust and therefore wrong, and so therefore against your nature.
 But suppose that your love was so great that you decided to punish your own son, who had never broken even one of your laws, and who loved you more than any of those people out there could even imagine, so that you could forgive them and call them into your own love and protection.
 This is more like the real Gospel.
 And think about it, would not those on the outside then also hate those whom you had brought in to be with you?
 Would not those on the outside call you insane?
 Yes, they would.
-But that’s just it.
-If you are in Christ, God’s love for you is rooted in His love for His Son.
+But that’s just it, if you are in Christ, God’s love for you is rooted in His love for His Son.
 It actually is an insane love.

 So, dear children, it is my desire for you that you would pick up on it immediately when man makes appeals to what man would do to determine what God would do.
 It is better to understand the attributes of your Father in Heaven, who He is, and what He’s like, and start there, then look at man in light of those realities.
 And I pray you would do just that.
 I pray that God would give you the discernment to differentiate between man’s vain wisdom and the God’s truth.